AmpersandTarski/prototype/extensions/OAuthLogin/README.md

     - replace 'https://[server]' in config yaml with example.com

 ## Notes
 * The OAuthLogin extension uses [curl](http://php.net/manual/en/book.curl.php) to get/request data from the identity providers.
 To verify the peer curl needs a file with root certificates, which is provided in the cacerp.pem file in this folder.
 Goto https://curl.haxx.se/docs/caextract.html to update the cacert.pem once in a while.
+During Docker build the latest version of cacert.pem is downloaded automatically.